 Being a TV writer is a journey.

 Every “tactic” you may have heard about is useless without a coherent system.
-That is why the TV Calling roadmap exists.
+That is why this TV Calling roadmap exists.

 We’ve held nothing back.
 These are all our tools to being a TV writer.
 Even following just one of the paths on this page will expand your career.

 Implementing all of them will make you unstoppable.